dbreese/fitfamconnect/BILLING-DAILY.md

 - All other days in Sept are $0
 - Oct 1: $100
 - All other days in Oct are $0

+#### Member joins on Sept 1st and is on monthly billing.
+StartDate is set to Sept 1.
+Single day billed for next 365 days.
+Gym has lastBillingRunDate = Aug 15.
+Billing runs on every day for the year, starting on Sept 1.

+Results:
+- $100 is billed on the 1st of every month.
+- $0 is billed on all other days.

 #### Member joins on Sept 1st and is on weekly billing.
 StartDate is set to Sept 1.
 Single day billed.
 Gym has lastBillingRunDate = today - 1 day.